 The above calculator takes into account your current retirement savings plus additional contributions from your income as well as (optional) projected wage gains and evaluates your goals.
 It then charts your post retirement income to see if you are on track to meet those goals.

 "ROI during retirement" rate goes into effect the day the last retirement contribution is made rather than on the day of the first income withdrawal.
-Setting the effective date equal to the final contribution date is a slightly more conservative approach if the after retirement rate is lower than the before retirment rate.
-It is a less conservative approch if the rates are reversed.
+Setting the effective date equal to the final contribution date is a slightly more conservative approach when the after retirement rate is lower than the before retirement rate.
+(It is a less conservative approach when the opposite is true.)

 The calculator has 13 inputs, 4 of them are required: